The Three Principles

 The fundamental ways of the Spirit of God in worship are also three-fold:

 - He seeks to edify the whole church, and

 - He moves in fitting and orderly ways.

 These three dynamics are the absolutes.
 Every worship service will have these characteristics in a wonderful, three-fold dynamism.
 The methods we use will vary from event to event.
 The music will change and the order will be adapted to the shifting emphases of the Spirit, but these three forces will always be in effect.
 Worship services should always be centered on Jesus.
 The people must always enter into the voluntary disciplines of public worship—that is, to worship with a sensitivity to the whole congregation.
 Finally, the Holy Spirit always moves in a fitting and orderly manner.
 Let’s take a closer look at each of these dynamics.

 This dynamic is the key to the other two.
 A “fitting and orderly” service that isn’t about Jesus is not a worship service.
-An event that helps the members of the congregation without lifting up Jesus as the Savior, Healer, Baptizer, Deliverer, Redeemer, and Soon-coming King is just a self-help seminar, not a worship service.
+An event which helps the members of the congregation without lifting up Jesus as the Savior, Healer, Baptizer, Deliverer, Redeemer, and Soon-coming King is just a self-help seminar, not a worship service.
 It is so easy to get someone or something else at the center.
 It may be the music or the musicians, the worship tradition or the worship leaders, or even the desires of the congregation or those of the community, but each church is in constant danger of having another center other than the Lord Himself.